kristian-lange-tw/JATOS_docs/docs/Run_your_study/Cross-sectional-and-longitudinal-studies.md

 ![Prolific Screenshot](/img/Screenshot_ExtendURL_Prolific.png)

-If you select these options in Prolific, you'll be able to collect the Prolific ID from your JavaScript by using the *jatos.js* object
+If you select these options in Prolific, you'll be able to collect the Prolific ID from your JavaScript by using `jatos.urlQueryParameters`, e.g.

 ```javascript
 var prolificPid = jatos.urlQueryParameters.PROLIFIC_PID;